About Health Sciences at SPC

 We help students develop the skills and knowledge to help others!
 Health Sciences workers support and assist the work of doctors and nurses.
 With Health Sciences occupations ranking as one of the largest branches of health care jobs and one of the fastest-growing job fields in the United States, you are considering a field that has real career potential.
 Let us help you get there!

 **Program Accreditation Notice: The Massage Therapy program is pending approval by both the Texas Higher Education Coordinating Board (THECB) and the Southern Association of Colleges and Schools Commission on Colleges (SACS COC)

-The Essential Academic Skills V (TEAS V) Test
+The Essential Academic Skills (TEAS) Test

 With the assistance of health sciences consultants, four categories of health sciences professions were defined.
-The Essential Academic Skills V (TEAS V) test is a multiple-choice assessment of basic academic knowledge in reading, essential math, basic science, and English and language usage.
-The objectives assessed on the TEAS V are those which health sciences educators deem the most appropriate and relevant to measure entry-level skills and abilities of program applicants.
+The Essential Academic Skills (TEAS) test is a multiple-choice assessment of basic academic knowledge in reading, essential math, basic science, and English and language usage.
+The objectives assessed on the TEAS are those which health sciences educators deem the most appropriate and relevant to measure entry-level skills and abilities of program applicants.
 This allows St. Philip's College to have the pertinent information needed to make normative comparisons.

-TEAS V Registration (registration is only available online)
+TEAS Registration (registration is only available online)

 The test is administered in the Center for Health Professions (CHP) building, room 301.
 Please make sure you bring a government issued photo ID when you take the test.

 Cost of the exam is $91.00 + tax (price may change).
 The exam may only be taken once every 6 months.

 Review materials are available from ATI Testing.com.